srimantapal205/Subject-Wise-Question---Answer/𝐃𝐚𝐭𝐚𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫_Mix_Interview_Question_Answer.md

 ---

-### **40. What are broadcast variables in PySpark?
+### 49. **What are broadcast variables in PySpark?
 How do they help in improving the performance of join operations?**

 Used to cache small lookup tables on all worker nodes to avoid data shuffling during joins.